| Glossary of PA Terms - N

 A certain amount of noise (especially hiss and hum) will

-always be introduced by analogue equipment, but is not
+always be added to signals by analogue equipment, but is not

 normally noticeable unless the equipment

 is either faulty or is not being used optimally.
-Such noise
+Such 'normal'

-can normally be rendered insignificant in relation to the
+noise can usually be rendered insignificant in relation to the

 level of the wanted signal by